Igalia/acacia/README.md

 ### Cross-platform Accessibility Tree (CAT) API

-This is a native C++ library that will eventually abstract the other, platform-specifc APIs, so that developers can target a single API regardless of that provided by the platform.
+This is a native C++ library that will eventually abstract the other, platform-specific APIs, so that developers can target a single API regardless of that provided by the platform.
 This may be useful for some use-cases (e.g, to dump the accessible tree of an application in a cross-platform way).